 - Employee satisfaction (ESAT): How internal users experience the service desk.
 Often overlooked, always important.

-In a dysfunctional ITSM operation, the split looks something like this: 80% operational firefighting, 15% tactical maintenance, 5% strategic work.
+In a dysfunctional ITSM operation, the split typically looks like this: 80% operational firefighting, 15% tactical maintenance, 5% strategic work.
 The strategic work keeps getting pushed.

 This shift does not happen by hiring more people.
-It happens by removing waste from the operational tier through automation, self-service and proper escalation design.
+Instead, it happens by removing waste from the operational tier through automation, self-service, and proper escalation design.
 According to Ivanti’s 2024 research, only 46% of organisations use service desk ticket automation.
 The other 54% have senior engineers manually resolving password resets.
 That is the work that needs to move before strategic work can begin.

 This is one of the clearest dividing lines between a reactive and a mature ITSM operation.

 Reactive teams manage incidents.
 A thing breaks, they fix it, they close the ticket.
 If it breaks again next month, they fix it again.
-The team is busy, the business is frustrated, and nobody stops to ask why the same thing keeps breaking.
+As a result, the team is busy, the business is frustrated, and nobody stops to ask why the same thing keeps breaking.

 Most IT teams sit at one of two broken extremes.
-Either there is no formal process, changes go to production without review, and incidents follow.
-Or there is an elaborate Change Advisory Board process that every change must pass through — the process takes so long that engineers bypass it, and incidents follow anyway.
+Either there is no formal process and changes go to production without review.
+Or there is an elaborate Change Advisory Board process that every change must pass through, so slow that engineers bypass it.
+In both cases, incidents follow.

-A mature ITSM operation uses a tiered model:
+A mature ITSM operation uses a tiered model instead:

 | Change Type | Example | Approval | Typical Volume |